GouthamMallavolu/ImageReconstruction/README.md

 -   **Face-Only Training**:

-    -   Trained only on CelebA-HQ faces; generalization to non-face data is limited.
+    -   Trained only on CelebA-HQ faces; generalisation to non-face data is limited.

 -   **Fixed Resolution**: